13-year-old dies in Kansas rollover

-A 13-year-old from Chihuahua, Mexico was killed in a crash Tuesday night in Haskell County.
+A 13-year-old from Chihuahua, Mexico was killed in a crash Tuesday night in Haskell County in southwest Kansas.

-A truck driven by a 49-year-old man was on U.S. 83, about 10 miles north of Sublette, when he attempted to pass another vehicle.
-Due to incliment weather, he lost control of the truck, skid and tipped in the dirt, according to a report from the Kansas Highway Patrol.
+A truck driven by a 49-year-old man was on U.S. 83, about 10 miles north of Sublette, when it attempted to pass another vehicle.
+Due to inclement weather, the man lost control of the truck, skid and tipped in the dirt, according to a report from the Kansas Highway Patrol.

 The truck rolled an unknown number of times before stopping on its wheels, the report says.
 The wreck happened just before 10:15 p.m.